Tropical Storm Hazel (1965): Meteorological history

-Preparations, impact, and aftermath
+Preparations and impact

 Since meteorologists were expecting Hazel to remain away from land, many residents were unprepared for the storm.
 However, 10,000 people fled the low-lying areas of Mazatlán.
 Substantial damage was recorded in the city Many rivers overflowed its banks, and roughly 5,000 people were without shelter.
 The entire city of Mazatlán was without power and the city water system was damaged.
 At least 50 boats were damaged or sunk by the storm.
 The damage from the storm was estimated to be at least $10 million (1965 USD), making Hazel the costliest tropical cyclone of the season.
 Three people were reported killed in Mazatlán, two fishermen died when attempted to ride out the storm, and a boy who was electrocuted by a downed power line.
 Three additional deaths from electrocutions were reported in a rural section of Nayarit.
 Due to a communications breakdown, no word was received about six vacationers in Mazatlán.
 The city was only reachable by boat.
 In addition, several shacks made of wood, tin, and cardboard were either washed away or inundated by up to 6 ft of muddy water while flooding from the storm had washed out bridges and roads throughout the state and some merges were cancelled.
 The cyclone also had a major impact on the coastal economy since Mazatlán's shrimp fleet, which makes up the base of the city's economy.
 In southern Sinaloa, 55000 acre of cotton, corn, and sorghum were lost.
 There were also reports of heavy losses to livestock.

-After the storm, 1,000 people were sought shelter in schools; in the farm areas of Barron and El Wailamo, people were taking refuge on top of trees and homes.
+On account of the storm, 1,000 people sought shelter in schools; in the farm areas of Barron and El Wailamo, people were taking refuge on top of trees and homes.
 Army units and relief agencies rushed to provide aid to coastal cities.

+Retirement

-The name Hazel was retired; the name was replaced with Heather in 1969.
+As a result of the damage caused, the name Hazel was retired, and will never again be used for a Pacific hurricane.
+It was replaced with Heather in 1969.